 - Likely complications arising from your injury in the future.

 On occasion, the medical expert may not be able to give a final prognosis and may recommend further treatment first.
-It is better to wait until the treatment is concluded before settling your compensation claims against the NHS.
-That’s because NHS negligence claims are settled on a “full and final” basis.
+It is better to wait until the treatment ends before settling your compensation claims against the NHS.
+That’s because they settle NHS negligence claims on a “full and final” basis.
 It is not possible to ask for more money if your injury turns out to be worse than expected, so you should always enter negotiations armed with all the medical facts.

 In addition to “general damages” for pain and suffering, you may claim for the out-of-pocket expenses associated with the injury.
 This includes medical costs, travel costs, lost wages and overtime.